deltadan/stormtrooper/README.md

 Q: I want to learn about the Azure CLI?
 Do you have training?

-A: See my course on the Azure CLI at skillmeup.com. https://skillmeup.com/courses/player/azure-cli-2
+A: See the Azure CLI course on [SkillMeUp](https://skillmeup.com/courses/player/azure-cli-2).
+This course was written by Stormtrooper founder @deltadan.